bayesomicslab/bayesomicslab.github.io/index.md

 # Blending algorithms and Bayesian machine learning in computational biology.

+The EL GATO Lab at UConn was founded in 2018 and includes researchers with a wide range of interests and specialties.
 Our research aims to develop probabilistic machine learning models, combinatorial algorithms, and scalable inference methods to better understand high-dimensional data, particularly genomics and genetics data applied to complex disease.

-# Highlights
+{% include section.html full=true %}

+{% include banner.html image="images/lab_picture_p.png" %}

+{% include section.html %}

 {% capture text %}
-The EL GATO Lab at UConn was founded in 2018 and includes researchers with a wide range of interests and specialties.
+We focus on Bayesian machine learning and combinatorial methods development across a wide range of areas.

 {%
   include link.html